Ciénaga de Zapata

 Ciénaga de Zapata is one of 14 municipalities of the Matanzas Province, Cuba, and the municipal seat is located at Playa Larga, at the northern end of the Bahia de Cochinos ("Bay of Pigs").
-A large part of the municipality is protected as the Zapata Swamp.
+A large part of the municipality is protected as the Zapata Swamp, after which the municipality is named.

-It is the largest municipality of Cuba with 4,162 km2.
+With an area of 4162 km2, it is the largest municipality of Cuba.